-Balance as of December 31, 2016 \$ 574

-Increases for current year tax positions 46

-Increases for prior year tax positions

-Balance as of December 31, 2017 · 620
+Balance as of December 31, 2017 \$ 620

 Increases for current year tax positions 114

 Increases for prior year tax positions

-Balance as of December 31, 2018 \$ 734
+Balance as of December 31, 2018 734

+Increases for current year tax positions 75

+Decrease for prior year tax positions (37)

+Balance as of December 31, 2019 \$ 772

 Unrecognized tax benefits may change during the next 12 months for items that arise in the ordinary course of business.
-The Company does not anticipate a material change to its unrecognized tax benefits over the next 12 months that would affect the Company's effective tax rate.
+The Company does not anticipate a material change to its unrecognized tax benefits over the next 12 months that would affect the Company's effective tax rate as a result of the full valuation allowances.

 The Company files income tax returns in federal, various state and U.S. territory jurisdictions, and South Africa.
-The statute of limitations remains open for fiscal years 2005 through 2017 in the United States and the various state and the U.S. territory jurisdictions.
+The statute of limitations remains open for fiscal years 2005 through 2019 in the United States and the various state and the U.S. territory jurisdictions.
 Years beyond the normal statute of limitations remain open to audit by tax authorities due to tax attributes generated in earlier years which are being carried forward and may be audited in subsequent years when utilized.